 What I learnt from reading her itinerary?
 I really need to take a helicopter ride one day.

 4 days in the South Island?
 Let’s do it (2016)!

 Chantell and Darrell have got you covered with a quick 5 day trip around the top half of the North Island.
 Despite their recommendation, everyone should visit Hobbiton, I’m going to continue avoiding that.
 For now at least.

 Even though they’re from Australia you should check out their 5 day itinerary (2016).

 Itineraries For 8 – 14 Days In New Zealand

 Brittany had a friend come over to spend her two weeks of annual leave in New Zealand.
-Crikey they covered a lot in two weeks, but with the amount of Pineapple Lumps and Chocolate Fish consumed, there’s no surprise they didn’t run out of energy.
+Crikey they covered a lot in two weeks, but with a number of Pineapple Lumps and Chocolate Fish consumed, there’s no surprise they didn’t run out of energy.

-Also did you know helihiking?
+Also did you know about helihiking?
 That’s a new one for me!
 Bucket listed.

 Check out all the details of the epic 14 day adventure over at The Sweet Wanderlust.
 (2016)